ramonfe/ramonfe/README.md

 <a href="https://play.google.com/store/apps/details?id=com.unapp.filmkritik.mx" download><img src="https://lh3.googleusercontent.com/cjsqrWQKJQp9RFO7-hJ9AfpKzbUb_Y84vXfjlP0iRHBvladwAfXih984olktDhPnFqyZ0nu9A5jvFwOEQPXzv7hr3ce3QVsLN8kQ2Ao=s0" width="120" height="40" ></a>
 </p>

-## Dollar in Mexico - IOs and Android App
+## Dollar in Mexico - iOS and Android App
 Shows the dollar exchange price in main banks of Mexico, goverments sources and market price.
 It has charts for historical price until 5 years, also users can find the nearest banks in the map.

 ##### Stack Used: Swift, UIKit, Xamarin, GoogleAds, Firebase, Kingfisher, Maps, Json and Rest APIs